vipul0999/MultiMed-Fusion/README.md

 - **Non-Functional Requirements** → Describes performance, security, reliability, and compliance standards.
 - **Data Management Plan** → Explains what data is stored, how it’s structured, and how it’s secured.
+- **Functional Requirements (Iteration 2)** → Updated and maintained in the project **Wiki**, with links from the main page.

+---

+## 🧩 Environment Setup

+The environment configuration file (`.env.sample`) now includes settings for:
+- MongoDB and PostgreSQL databases
+- AWS / S3 file storage
+- Hugging Face and OpenAI API keys
+- DICOM file paths for medical imaging
+- Redis caching and background task flags
+- Logging, anonymization, and file upload controls
+- SMTP and notification settings

+Refer to the **Environment Setup Guide** in `/docs/` for installation and configuration steps.

 ---